saasbook/hw-design-review/presentation_review.md

 # Technical Presentation Review

 The goal of this assignment is for your team as a group to provide feedback to another team's technical presentation.

-Depending on how your instructor uses this assignment, multiple teams may give feedback on the same presentation.
+The focus should be on how effective the presentation is, rather than the technical content itself.
+(So a clear presentation of a technical idea you're suspicious of should still get a good review.)

 ## Presenting Team